Panasonic

 Compressor Overload / Start Failure

-Clicking sound every few minutes, compressor tries to start but shuts off, refrigerator not cooling
+A clicking sound occurs every few minutes; the compressor tries to start but then shuts off, and the refrigerator is not cooling.

 Advertisements